Q&A

 We will take into account the increase in number of visitors throughout the development in the course of exploring options particularly with respect to plans for safe pedestrian and vehicular traffic flows in a manner that does not impose inconvenience on those accessing facilities and nearby residents.

-If there are changes, etc., in the shape of the new stadium, as indicated in the environmental impact assessment report, and if this leads to any changes in the content of the forecast or assessment, a re-forecast and assessment will be conducted and notification of changes submitted to the Tokyo Metropolitan Government (governor).
+Given that there will be changes, etc., in the shape of the new baseball stadium as indicated in the environmental impact assessment report, if this leads to any changes in the content of the forecast or assessment, a re-forecast and assessment will be conducted and notification of changes submitted to the Tokyo Metropolitan Government.

 Jingu Stadium